Jordan Morris adds Gold Cup to NCAA, MLS titles

 Arena learned a little more about the young American in one half of soccer that began with a costly mistake and finished with a spectacular strike.

-The former star at nearby Stanford scored a tiebreaking goal in the 88th minute , lifting the United States past Jamaica 2-1 on Wednesday night for the Americans’ sixth Gold Cup title and first since 2013.
+The Sounders forward scored a tiebreaking goal in the 88th minute, lifting the United States past Jamaica 2-1 on Wednesday night for the Americans’ sixth Gold Cup title and first since 2013.

 Most Read Stories